robertohuertasm/generic_bloc_provider/README.md

 The `BlocProvider` class depends on `InheritedWidget`.
 Whenever you want to get your `BloC`, you can decide wether to attach the context of your widget to the `InheritedWidget` or not.

-In order to control this behavior, the static method `of` has a boolean optional argument (which is true by default) deciding if your context will be attached or not.
+In order to control this behavior, the static method `of` has an optional boolean argument (which is true by default) which determines wether your context will be attached or not.

 Basically, if you don't provide it or you just set it to `true`, [inheritFromWidgetOfExactType](https://docs.flutter.io/flutter/widgets/BuildContext/inheritFromWidgetOfExactType.html) will be used.
-If you set it to `false` then [ancestorInheritedElementForWidgetOfExactType](https://docs.flutter.io/flutter/widgets/BuildContext/ancestorInheritedElementForWidgetOfExactType.html) will be used instead
+If you set it to `false` then [ancestorInheritedElementForWidgetOfExactType](https://docs.flutter.io/flutter/widgets/BuildContext/ancestorInheritedElementForWidgetOfExactType.html) will be used instead.

 ## Customizing the update policy

-If you want to change the way `updateShouldNotify` behaves you just have the option to provide a custom function to the `BlocProvider` constructor.
+If you want to change the way `updateShouldNotify` behaves you have the option to provide a custom anonymous function to the `BlocProvider` constructor.

 You will notice that there's an argument called `updateShouldNotifyOverride` which accepts a function receiving a `BloC` and the internal `InheritedWidget`: